Artists Associated With Rose Hill

 Recently, other works by Bannarn have sold at other auctions.
 In 2007, another one of his oil paintings called the “Modernist Exhibition”, sold at an auction in Milford, Connecticut.

 Bannarn’s “Seagulls” painting is one of the many works of fine art available at the Rose Hill Auction.
 By attending the auction, viewers can see many other beautifully preserved paintings and antiques.
-To view items currently being auctioned, click the following link.
+To view items currently being auctioned, visit the following url.
 It will take you to our complete online Catalog: